Tick Bites & Lyme Disease | My Family's Story

 Treatment for Lyme Disease

-In June 2014, a second nephew was treated for Lyme Disease.
+In June 2014, my son Taevan was treated for Lyme Disease.
 He does not remember being bitten by a tick, so his initial symptoms were undiagnosed.
-Unlike his brother (the one mentioned above), his symptoms were severe.
-He experienced a temperature of 105oF, body aches, chills, disorientation, nausea, mind-numbing migraines, profound joint pain, sensitivity to light, lack of coordination, vertigo, stiff neck, Bell’s palsy and extreme fatigue.
+Unlike his step-brother, his symptoms were severe.
+He experienced a temperature of 105oF, body aches, chills, disorientation, nausea, mind-numbing migraines, profound joint pain, sensitivity to light, lack of coordination, vertigo, stiff neck, Bell’s palsy (paralysis of one side of his face) and extreme fatigue.
 He could barely move!
 Meningitis was ruled out fairly quickly, and our whole family was so frightened because we had no idea what was going on.

-Five days later, and 3 trips to the hospital, a large bullseye rash came up on his leg.
+Five days and three trips to the hospital later, a large bullseye rash appeared on his leg.
 It was a huge relief to find out what it was.
-Unfortunately, dealing with 2 doctors at the hospital led to a discrepancy in diagnosis – even after the bullseye rash appeared.
+Unfortunately, dealing with two different doctors at the hospital led to a discrepancy in diagnosis – even after the bullseye rash appeared.

-My sister advocated that my nephew be treated for Lyme Disease and he was placed on the oral antibiotic Teva-Doxycycline.
-Within 24 hours his fever started to diminish and his symptoms calmed a bit.
-It took 2 months to fully recover, though he was well on his way to feeling better within 72 hours.
+Given the severity of his symptoms, I advocated for my son to be treated for Lyme Disease with allopathic treatment, and he was placed on the oral antibiotic Teva-Doxycycline.
+Within 24-hours, his fever started to diminish and his symptoms calmed a bit.
+It took two months before he felt he was on the road to recovery, though he was well on his way to feeling better within 72-hours.
+In this case, I believe the antibiotics were a very useful and important tool in quickly addressing the infection.

-My nephew underwent testing for Lyme Disease.
-We waited for 2 months to get the results and they came back negative.
+A couple of days after the antibiotic treatment began, my son underwent testing for Lyme Disease.
+We waited for two months to get the results and they came back negative.
 Fortunately, he didn't need to wait that long for treatment!

 Holistic support for treating Lyme Disease